Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     For example, the above image has an event number tag of `fd` (hex encoding) which is `15*16+13 = 253` in decimal.
     This number tag corresponds to a `burn event <https://github.com/Concordium/concordium-rust-smart-contracts/blob/main/concordium-cis2/src/lib.rs#L53>`_ of a `Cis2` token.
-    `u8::MAX` is 255 in decimal and `u8::MAX-2` is 253 in decimal (the same value as in the image above).
+    `u8::MAX` is 255 in decimal and `u8::MAX-2` is 253 in decimal (the same value than in the image above).

     .. code-block:: console